JuanPabloDiaz/doc/_posts/jekyll/2023-06-30-featured-image.md

 ## Requirements

-For this project and to follow along this article and the video from [minute 7](https://youtu.be/6oKO-7gsM4s?t=447)", you need the following:
+To effectively engage in this project and follow along the content outlined in the article and the video starting from the [7th minute](https://youtu.be/6oKO-7gsM4s?t=447), you will require the following items:

 - Basic HTML, CSS and Markdown knowledge.
 - Basic Jekyll knowledge.
 Check [previous Jekyll posts](../../categories/jekyll/) for more content.